 by Matt Slick

-This short dialogue occured in a chat room between myself and an atheist.
+This short dialogue occurred in a chat room between myself and an atheist.

 Matt: Why are you against god?